 Unclassified Graduate Student

 A student who wishes to enroll for selected graduate-level courses without admission to the Graduate School is generally permitted to do so by registering as an Unclassified Graduate Student with the registrar of the Graduate School.
 Application for admission is not required for such registration, and permission to register as an Unclassified Graduate Student does not constitute admission.
-Permission to take more than 6 hours of graduate credit in any one program requires the approval of that program's director of graduate studies.
+Permission to take more than 6 units of graduate credit in any one program requires the approval of that program's director of graduate studies.
 Unclassified students are not eligible for student services, including financial aid.

 Acceptance of Admission and Award Offers

 Washington University, along with most other graduate schools in the United States, subscribes to the following resolution of the Council of Graduate Schools: